France women's national football team: Reinstatement

 In 1975, the women's football league was officially reinstated, this time with backing from the French Football Federation, the governing body of football in France.
-Stade Reims was the best team in the country throughout the 1970s and early 1980s, thus constituted much of the French national squad.
+Stade Reims was the best team in the country throughout the 1970s and early 1980s, thus constituted much of the France national team.
 For the non-official World Cup in 1978 in Taiwan, the team included the entire Reims squad.
 The team shared the title with Finland, who never actually played the final.
 Due to receiving minimal support from the French Football Federation, who ultimately looked at women's football as not being highly regarded, France struggled in international competition failing to advance past the first round of qualification in both the 1984 and 1987 UEFA Women's Championship.
 Francis Coché, who managed the team during these failures, was later replaced by Aimé Mignot.
 Mignot helped the team finally get past the first round, however, in the quarterfinals, they lost to Italy, which meant they wouldn't appear at the 1989 UEFA Women's Championship.
 Despite the initial positives, Mignot failed to continue his success with France failing to qualify for both the 1991 and 1995 FIFA Women's World Cup and losing in the first round of qualification in three straight UEFA Women's Championships.
 After almost a decade in charge, Mignot was replaced by former women's international Élisabeth Loisel.

 With Loisel in charge, the FFF, along with then France national football team manager Aimé Jacquet, moved the women's national team to Clairefontaine, which had quickly become a high-level training facility for male football players.
 As a result of the move, younger women were afforded the same benefits from the facilities offered by Clairefontaine as the men.
 The success of female training led to the formation of the Centre National de Formation et d'Entraînement de Clairefontaine, which is now referred to as the female section of the Clairefontaine academy.
 Under the tutelage of Loisel, the first results appeared encouraging.
 They reached their first-ever Women's World Cup qualifying for the 2003 edition after defeating England over two legs in a play-off game in London and again at the Stade Geoffroy-Guichard.
 The match in Saint-Étienne attracted more than 23,000 spectators and was broadcast by the popular French broadcasting company Canal Plus.
 Loisel's squad later qualified for the 2005 European Championship, where they were knocked out in the group stage.
 She was eventually sacked after failing to qualify for the 2007 FIFA Women's World Cup.